About us

 Josephine Stanton

-My heritage is a mix of people who emigrated from Scotland, Ireland and England to New Zealand in the middle of the nineteenth century.
-There are strong family traditions of commitments to education, service and taking up opportunities.
+Josephine Stanton My ancestors are a mix of people who emigrated from Scotland, Ireland and England to New Zealand across the nineteenth century.
+The pioneering spirit of my forebears, looking for new places and new ways alongside commitments to learning and service has served me well.
 Both my grandmothers went to university, early in the twentieth century when few women did.
 I think it says a lot about the women that they were and the men who married them.
+The child of left leaning liberals, I came of age in the 70’s, primed to question everything.
+I took up feminism, rejected institutional values, embraced writing about liberation of the oppressed and become immersed in the philosophical study of the subjectivity of knowledge.

 Being able to work with Tania Windelborn as she also took up these ideas has accelerated the movement in my practice.
 I would have loved to have found the energy to do a randomised controlled trial on Johnella's work.
 I can see how it could be done and would be keen to support anyone who wants to do it.
 But I don't have the capacity.
 It was the enthusiasm Tania and I had for the contribution Johnella's ideas made to our work that led to setting up the precursor to this website, called Collaborative Psychiatry.
+We had found Johnella’s work so helpful and we wanted it to be as widely available as possible.

 Tania Windelborn

-Parata te tangata
+Tania WindelbornKo Parata te tangata

 Ko Kahutianui te whaea